fuchstraumer/fuchstraumer.github.io/_posts/2018-9-2-Shader-Toolchain.md

 Now with a full-featured resource system that allows for fully automated

+#### Creating Descriptor Pools

 ## Potential Improvements

+- Something I really need to do: **resources with same names may not actually be equivalent and shouldn't have their representations merged together**
 - Better handling of vertex interfaces and inter-stage interfaces
+- Implement tags being used to execute further scripts and mutate resources
-- Improved Lua integration: fairly "singleton"-esque right now
+- Improved Lua integration: fairly "singleton"-esque right now, can get weird if client is using Lua too
 - Move specialization constants to Lua system as well
-- Lots of opportunities for cleanup and performance improvements
+- Profiling!
+Need to test using this live to build a bunch of shaders so I can get some good performance data from it so as to direct my optimizations
-- Run a multithreaded compile step for shader groups
+- Run a multithreaded compile step for shader groups, since compiling with optimizations is rather expensive
-- Implement caching, by loading files back up from a specified directory
+- Implement caching, by loading files back up from a specified directory (or the temporary file dump directory we use now)
+- Shader permutations! and actually enabling/using vendor extensions as appropriate.
+This moves to a higher-level system though, which might compromise my original vision for this project